nfsi-canada/OBStools/docs/atacr.rst

       --debug          Plot intermediate steps for debugging.
 [Default does not plot figure]
       --figAverage     Plot daily average figure.
-[Default does not plot figure] --figCoh         Plot Coherence and Phase figure.
+[Default does not plot figure] --figTilt        Plot coherence, phase and tilt direction figure.
 [Default does not plot figure]
       --figCross       Plot cross-spectra figure.
 [Default does not plot figure] --save-fig       Set this option if you wish to save the figure(s).
 [Default